Next tour: The Town of Houston, November 10

 About Architecture Walks

 Explore Houston's architecturally and historically significant neighborhoods, buildings and institutions with Preservation Houston's monthly docent-guided walking tours.
 The tours are generally offered on the second Sunday of the month from January to November; tickets go on sale at 1:30 p.m.
-(6 p.m.
+(5:30 p.m.
 June through September).
 Tours are open to the public.
 The cost is $10 per person ($7 for Preservation Houston members and students), with a $2 discount if you walk, bike or ride public transportation to the tour.
-Reservations aren't required unless specifically noted.
+Reservations are not required unless specifically noted.